yang-guangliang/yang-guangliang.github.io/index.md

 title: home
 ---

+### Intro

 <img width="150px"  style="float:right; margin-left:10px;margin-top:20px;" src="./pictures/self.jpg">

 I am currently an Assistant Professor at the School of Computer Science at Fudan University.
-I completed my Ph.D. program at Texas A&M University, followed by a postdoctoral fellowship at Georgia Tech.
+Before joining Fudan, I completed my Ph.D. program at Texas A&M University, followed by a postdoctoral fellowship at Georgia Tech.

 My research focuses on computer code security and AI security.
 I am particularly passionate about devising and improving security verification and mitigation approaches for practical and real-world utilization.
 My mission is to bridge the gap between cutting-edge security research and the development of effective and reliable security systems.

 <span style="color:blue">*I am looking for students interested in computer security.
 Please feel free to contact me!*</span>

-## News
+### News

 - I am honored to be invited as a TPC member for CCS 2024.
 - Our functional work of improving static program analysis is accepted by S&P'24.
 Congrats Feng!